MenaWANG/huggingface-ghcr/README.md

 ## Steps

+At a very high leve, packaging a machine learning model or app means to create a container that can be used to deploy the model/app on different platforms which includes everything the model/app needs to run.

 1. Create a virtual env with `requirements.txt` to verify the app run
     * ensure python 3.8 is specified for the virtual env, you can do this with tools such as `pipenv` and `anaconda`.
     * activate the virtual env and run `which/where uvicorn` (linux/windows) to check for uvicorn installation